People forget that the Bible also advocates liberty. Let’s see what we can discover from these historical, culture-bound laws.

 - Paul and others envisioned a harmonious household, wherever masters and slaves were found.

 - Paul does indeed condemn the institution of slavery by condemning slave traders.
-If the slave trade had dried up, then the institution would have collapsed from the absence of “human commodities” or slaves.
+If the slave trade dried up, then the institution would collapse from the absence of “human commodities” or slaves.

 - We can only speculate whether Paul urged freedom and equality in Christ in other households when the master and slave had converted.

-The overarching theme of Scripture is freedom, both in God relationally and in society.
+The overarching theme of Scripture is freedom and dignity, both in God relationally and in society.

 Here are some key verses: